 Please visit the Saltbush Orienteers Facebook Page

-Next event is a street event on Sunday 24th March 2019.
+Next event is a cross country event on Sunday 5th May 2019.
 Courses for all levels of ability.
 See article below

 * Participants can start between 10 am and 1 pm.
 Return to the orienteering van by 3 pm

 - Casual fees - Individual $10.00 and Family/Group $15.00

 Awards presented for the season

 (l-r, John Paterson, Darren Bergmann and Jason Munday, absent - Tonia Munday)

 The annual general meeting of Saltbush Orienteers was held on Friday 19th October and members were awarded for their efforts in the past season.
 Jason Munday received the Male Golden Flash for being the fastest male runner (average run rate (bush) of 10:22 (min/sec per kilometre) and the Male Orienteer of the Year, Tonia Munday received the Female Gold Flash (average run rate 16:33) and Female Orienteer of the Year, Most Improved Orienteer was Darren Bergmann and Club Person was John Paterson.
 Second placed in the Golden Flash awards were Darren Bergmann and Mel Bergmann.

 The committee positions changed slightly and Greg Hancock was elected President, Darren Bergmann was elected Vice-President and the rest of the committee remained in place.